groundswellaudio/weave/README.md

 }
 ```

-The views are the high level description of the user interface.
+The `views` are the high level description of the user interface.
 Roughly every time an user
 action is triggered, the view constructor (`make_view`) is run and compared against the old
-version to provide updates.
+version to provide updates to the underlying widgets.

 Note that the button above does not take a callback containing a reference : the user
 state is passed down to views and widgets.
 One of the design goal of `weave` is to